KrxnTech/FoodRecipeBook-P2/README.md

 ---

-## ❤️ Why This Project?
+## ❤️ Why This Project

-A calm and beginner-friendly recipe manager built to practice CRUD operations, routing, EJS templating, frontend styling, and MySQL integration.
+A calm and beginner-friendly recipe manager built to practice CRUD operations routing EJS templating frontend styling and MySQL integration.